 Hoses are five feet long so they should be able to reach your bucket and pump without any issues.

 With Hercules included in the name, it makes sense to expect it to be tough.
 And it definitely is.
 The solution is citric based and non corrosive, but also very tough on lime deposits, scale and rust and even sulfates.
-It’s a good all arounder.
+The Hercules Haymaker Flush Kitis very good all around.

 The kit comes with all the necessary components.
 Two hoses, the pump, which handles up to 550 gallons per hour, a quart of the cleaning solution and the 3.5-gallon bucket.

 There isn’t much else to add here aside from the descaler solution is one of the best and will really flush your tankless heater very well.

 The price may scare some people off though considering the Whitlam is so much cheaper.

 - TANKLESS WATER-HEATING CLEANING KIT: The My PlumbingStuff Tankless Water...